See Historic Planes for FREE! Western North Carolina Air Museum in Hendersonville, NC

 What is the Western North Carolina Air Museum?

-The museum consists of a single hanger filled to the brim with intersting and historic air craft, informational exhbitis, and knowledgable staff there to answer your questions and explain everything about these planes.
-There is also an aviation library that takes up almost an entire wall of the hanger, full of information for anyone researching an aviation topic whether its historic, technical or anything inbetween.
+The museum consists of a single hanger filled to the brim with interesting and historic aircraft, informational exhibits, and knowledgable staff there to answer your questions and explain everything about these planes.
+There is also an aviation library that takes up almost an entire wall of the hanger, full of information for anyone researching an aviation topic whether it’s historical, technical, or anything in between.

 Plane at the WNC Air Museum

-Is the the WNC Air Museum a Place for Kids?
+Is the WNC Air Museum a Place for Kids?

 Kids lpiloting at WNC Air Museum